Guide to cutting unhealthy habits for a longer life while saving on your life insurance

 - Stress: Studies have shown that people who suffer from mental stress are more likely to develop high blood pressure.

-- Kidney Disease: An inability of the kidneys ability to remove unwanted waste products can greatly affect ones high blood pressure and vice versa.
+- Kidney disease: An inability of the kidneys to remove unwanted waste products can greatly affect one's blood pressure and vice versa.

-- Endocrine Disease: Endocrine conditions including Cushing’s syndrome, Conn’s syndrome and Hyperthyroidism can all lead to increase blood pressure.
+- Endocrine disease: Endocrine conditions including Cushing’s syndrome, Conn’s syndrome and hyperthyroidism can all lead to increased blood pressure.

 - Medication: Certain medication including contraception, cough and cold medications, migraine headache medications and weight loss drugs can all potentially lead to an increase in secondary hypertension.

 - Illegal drugs: Recreational drugs including cocaine and methamphetamine can lead to an increase in high blood pressure for regular users.

 - Pregnancy: Pregnant women have a greater risk of suffering from high blood pressure than women of the same age that are not pregnant.
 Pregnancy can lead to pre-eclampsia (high blood pressure and an increased level of protein in urine of pregnant women) which can be life threatening if left untreated.